 This sandwich can be eaten immediately, but it keeps well for several hours so you can also eat it as a packed lunch.

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.

-This Vegan White Bean Tuna Salad Sandwich is super easy to make, so satisfying and really nutritious!
+Vegan White Bean Tuna Salad Sandwich

-- 400 g (14oz) tin white beans, drained and rinsed (haricot beans, cannellini beans or butter beans)
+- 400 g (14oz) tin of white beans, drained and rinsed (haricot beans, cannellini beans or butter beans)

 - 1 tablespoon tahini

 - 1/4 teaspoon (Dijon) mustard